PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter11/ComputeSec/AWS/aws_cybersecurity_computesec.md

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/)
 > Note: Select the EC2 instance you created in a previous chapter.
 If required, recreate the EC2 instance using the instructions located in Chapter 8.

+2. Search for EC2, and then select EC2.

+4. Select Snapshots | Create snapshot.

+6. Select, choose volume.

+8. For Volume ID, select the volume from which to create the snapshot.

+10. Choose Create snapshot.